 '''

 #define symbol value

-is similar to:

-symbol ASSIGN value

 '''

 Use #undef to undefine a symbol; the effect is as if it had not been defined.

 Conditional preprocessor directives

 Use the #if...#else...#endif directives to control the assembly process at assembly time.
 If the condition following the #if directive is not true, the subsequent instructions will not generate any code (that is, it will not be assembled or syntax checked) until a #endif or #else directive is found.